yuninxia/HPCToolkit/doc/src/users/overview.md

 To use HPCToolkit to measure and analyze an application's performance, one first compiles and links the application for a production run, using *full* optimization and including debugging symbols.
 [^1]
-Second, one launches an application with HPCToolkit's measurement tool, `hpcrun`, which uses statistical sampling to collect a performance profile.
+Second, one launches an application with HPCToolkit's measurement tool, `hpcrun`, which uses asynchronous sampling to profile and trace CPU activity and vendor-provided libraries to profile and trace GPU activity.
-Third, one invokes `hpcstruct`, HPCToolkit's tool for analyzing an application binary and any shared objects and GPU binaries it used in the data collection run, as stored in the measurements directory.
-It recovers information about source files, procedures, loops, and inlined code.
+Third, one invokes `hpcstruct`, HPCToolkit's tool for analyzing an application binary and any shared objects and GPU binaries used in a measured execution. `hpcstruct` recovers information about source files, procedures, loops, and inlined code that are found in CPU and GPU binaries.
 Fourth, one uses `hpcprof` to combine information about an application's structure with dynamic performance measurements to produce a performance database.
-Finally, one explores a performance database with HPCToolkit's `hpcviewer` and/or Trace view graphical presentation tools.
+Finally, one explores a performance database with HPCToolkit's `hpcviewer` graphical user interface.

 The rest of this chapter briefly discusses unique aspects of HPCToolkit's measurement, analysis and presentation capabilities.